e-CODEX/workflows/README.md

 ## Maven Snapshot Publish to Repository

-This workflow publishes a Maven snapshot to a Maven repository.
+This workflow publishes a Maven snapshot to a JFROG Maven repository.
 It assumes that the `deploy` goal is configured to deploy the artifacts to a repository.
 It also assumes that the repository URL is configured in the `pom.xml` file, also that the server id is the same as the one supplied in the `maven-repo-id` input.

 ### Usage